You’re invited to join me and other Wheelchair Travel readers on an accessible group trip to one of the world’s most popular destinations!

 Day 10: Departure

 Transfer from the hotel to the airport to meet your departing flight.

-To make sure this experience is special and enjoyable for everyone, I’ve decided to lead a smaller group of 10-12 people on this Portugal itinerary.
+To make sure this experience is special and enjoyable for everyone, I’ve decided to lead smaller groups of 10-12 people on this Portugal itinerary.

 Trip Costs and Inclusions

 Portugal is one of the most affordable countries in the European Union, and I have worked hard with my partner, Portugal’s Tourism For All, to offer this itinerary at the lowest price possible.

 - € 3,270 per person (~$3,693 USD) based on double occupancy